 Research

-Paper on a new structural account of microaggressions (title redacted for anonymous review)
+Paper on a new structural account of microaggressions (Draft available upon request)

 ** This paper won the Minorities and Philosophy Ethicist Prize at the Rocky Mountain Ethics Congress 2024. **